OpenConext/OpenConext-BaseContainers/README.md

 docker run -e APACHE_UID=#1337 ghcr.io/openconext/openconext-basecontainers/php72-apache2:latest
 ```
 - You can supply the environment variable "HTTPD_CSP" which will set the CSP header on responses.
+- You can supply the environment variable TZ to set the timezone on the php82 containers
+- You can add PHP_MEMORY_LIMIT to override the default setting of 128M php memory limit on the php82 containers